It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 Wappalyzer

-If you browse the net using either Firefox or Chrome and want to be able to know if the sites that you are visiting use WordPress, then Wappalyzer is a great extension to add to your browser.
+If you use either the Firefox or Google Chrome browser and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a great extension for your browser.

-Wappalyzer identifies what software is installed on the sites while you are browsing.
+Wappalyzer tells you what software is installed on the sites you are visiting.

 According to their website …